jwnichols3/ebs-examples/README.md

 - Python 3.6+
 - Boto3 (AWS SDK for Python)
+- Argparse

 ### Installation

-Ensure that you have Python 3.6+ installed, along with Boto3.
+Ensure that you have Python 3.6+ installed, along with Boto3 and Argparse.
 You can install Boto3 with pip:

 `pip install boto3`
+`pip install argparse`

 Then, download the Python script `ebs-cw-alarm-stuckvol.py`.